 - Enhance communication and social skills.

 - Have an opportunity to complete challenges and tasks both individually and in a team setting.

 - Strengthen the ability to handle challenges in a fun, safe and educational environment.

-All sessions of LEAP will spend time at the Leadership Ranch in Republic, Missouri where students will participate in a low ropes course to promote team building skills.
+Ignite participants will spend time at the Leadership Ranch in Republic, Missouri where students will participate in a low ropes course to promote team building skills.
 Prior experience with the scheduled activities in any of the sessions is not necessary.
 Accommodations will be made for varying abilities and levels of experience.
 Students will be accompanied by Drury staff members and will be supervised by professionals during all activities.
-The cost of this experience is $350 per student for the Exploring the Ozark trip and $300 per student for the Outdoor Immersion trip.
+The cost of this experience is $350 per student for the Exploring the Ozark trip.
 This fee includes all meals, lodging, transportation, activities and entertainment over the four days.

 DU Bridge Program

 DU Bridge is organized through the Office of Diversity Support Services.
 This program is held prior to the start of New Student Orientation from Wednesday, August 15 – Friday morning, August 17.
 The primary focus is to give our incoming freshman students of color an opportunity to build connections and accelerate friendships, meet influential people in the community and on campus that can make their initial college experience a positive one.
 This program is free.
 For questions about Drury’s Bridge Program, please contact Rosalyn Thomas, Coordinator of Diversity Support Services, at firstname.lastname@example.org or (417) 873-6827.